LiamJCates/Programming-Notes/C++/Values.md

 long double

 Data types such as short, int, long, etc... have a finite capacity for containing numbers.
 When you exceed the limit imposed by the type chosen in an arithmetic operation, you create an overflow.

+## literals

+• Floating-point numbers are recognized by a decimal point (e.g., 3.14) or by an exponent (e.g., 3e−2).
+• Integer literals are by default decimal (e.g., 42 means forty-two).
+A 0b prefix indicates a binary (base 2) integer literal (e.g., 0b10101010).
+A 0x prefix indicates a hexadecimal (base 16) integer literal (e.g., 0xBAD1234).
+A 0 prefix indicates an octal (base 8) integer literal (e.g., 0334).
+To make long literals more readable for humans, we can use a single quote (') as a digit separator.
+For example, π is about 3.14159'26535'89793'23846'26433'83279'50288 or if you prefer hexadecimal 0x3.243F'6A88'85A3'08D3.

+85         // decimal
+0213       // octal
+0x4b       // hexadecimal
+30         // int
+30u        // unsigned int
+30l        // long
+30ul       // unsigned long

+A floating-point literal has an integer part, a decimal point, a fractional part, and an exponent part.
+You can represent floating point literals either in decimal form or exponential form.

+While representing using decimal form, you must include the decimal point, the exponent, or both and while representing using exponential form, you must include the integer part, the fractional part, or both.
+The signed exponent is introduced by e or E.

+3.14159       // Legal
+314159E-5L    // Legal

 C++14 adds support for chunking separators in the form of a single quotation mark.
 This improves readability of code, as seen